brunoggregorio/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
+    │   ├── utils          <- Scripts to facilitate the manipulation of objects in the project │   │   └── utils.py
+    │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │